Immanuel-C/IOptimize/README.md

 ## Warning!

-**The IOptimize beta can damage your Windows install, always create a restore point before using the beta**
+**The IOptimize alpha can damage your Windows install, always create a restore point before using the alpha**

 ## How to Build